datawire/ambassador-docs/docs/cloud/latest/deployment-previews/quick-start.md

 ## Usage

-After setup is complete, simply open a pull request in your code repository:
+After setup is complete, open a pull request in your code repository:

-1. After CI publishes the image and manifests for your new deployment, Argo will sync the new deployment preview manifests into your cluster.
+1. After CI publishes the image and manifests for your new deployment, Argo syncs the new deployment preview manifests into your cluster.
 (This may take a few minutes, depending on how Argo is configured.)

-2. At that point, the deployment preview pod will request a new preview URL from Ambassador Cloud.
-Once the URL has been created, it will be posted to your PR as a comment.
+2. Once argo has synced the new manifests into your cluster, the deployment preview pod requests a new preview URL from Ambassador Cloud.
+Once the URL has been created, it is posted to your PR as a comment.

 3. Simply open the preview URL in your browser and (if needed) authenticate to Ambassador Cloud to interact with your new deployment.
 You can share this URL with other members of your Ambassador Cloud organization to get their feedback, too.

-4. Once your PR is merged or closed, CI will remove the deployment preview manifests.
+4. Once your PR is merged or closed, CI removes the deployment preview manifests.
-   If Argo is properly configured to automatically prune resources, it will remove the deployment preview from your cluster.
+   If Argo is properly configured to automatically prune resources, it removes the deployment preview from your cluster.
 (Again, this may take a few minutes, depending on how Argo is configured.)